pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

 **Review Questions:**

-- What is the URL one needs to go to to see this message?
+- What URL must one go to to see this message?
 - Why doesn't it work yet?
 - Why don't you see a 404 message, either?